Healthy weight and cancer prevention

 Taking a few simple steps can make all the difference.
 If you’re overweight, losing even a few pounds will make a positive difference to your health.

 Keeping active helps burn calories, which are stored as fat if they are not used.
-Why not join Team WCRF UK and sign up for a running event to help keep you motivated?
+Why not sign up for a running event to help keep you motivated?